Hoeijmakers/Plot_FastChem/README.md

 # Plot_FastChem
-This is a little object to read and quickly plot FastChem output.
-This ReadMe continues to describe the contents of this repo, which form a minimum set of files needed to run this code, which produces graphs of the equilibrium chemistry in astrophysical objects, like the following:
+This is a little object to read and quickly plot the chemical abundance profiles produced by FastChem 2.
+This ReadMe continues to describe the contents of this repo, which form a minimum set of files needed to run this code.
+The end-product of this code is a graph of the equilibrium chemistry in astrophysical objects, like the following:

 ![Chemistry of Kepler-7b](Kepler_7_chemistry.png)

 First, install and run FastChem (<https://github.com/exoclime/FastChem>).
 In this example, I ran the FastChem demo for Kepler-7b.
-This has produced at least two files in the `output/` folder: The abundance profiles (output/chem_output_Kepler-7b.dat), and a file that matches species labels with columns in this file (output/chem_species_map.py).
+This has produced at least one in the `output/` folder, containing the abundance profiles (output/chem_output.dat).

 ## Minimum working example